jfinal/jfinal-manual/en/controller/render.md

 |render(new XmlRender())|使用自定义的 XmlRender 来渲染。|

-- IE 不支持 contentType 为 application/json,在 ajax 上传文件完成后返回 json 时 IE 提示下载文 件 , 解 决 办 法 是 使 用 : render(new JsonRender().forIE()) 或 者 render(new JsonRender(params).forIE())。这种情况只出现在 IE 浏览器 ajax 文件上传,其它普通 ajax 请求 不必理会。
+- Because IE do not support contentType is application/json,IE notice to download file when return json after file upload completed, the solution is using render(new JsonRender(params).forIE()).

-- 除 renderError 方法以外,在调用 render 系列的方法后程序并不会立即返回,如果需要立即 返回需要使用 return 语句。在一个 action 中多次调用 render 方法只有最后一次有效。
+- Except renderError method, program do not return directly after invoking render series methods, you can use return statement if you want to return directly.Only the last method calls of render method is valid in several method calls in a action